Best Things to Do in Marrakech, Morocco

 Ait Ben Haddou

 This UNESCO World Heritage site is an ancient fortified village that has been used as a backdrop for countless films and TV shows.
-Take a guided tour of the village, explore the intricate architecture, and learn about the fascinating history of the region.
+You can take a guided tour of the village, explore the impressive architecture, and learn about the fascinating history of the region.

 We went on a day trip to Ait Ben Haddou.
 You can book your trip to Ait Ben Haddou here